acaylor/ajs-blog/src/content/blog/postgres-cloud-native.md

 ## Argo CD layout

 I deploy the operator and each database cluster as separate Argo CD apps.
 The operator is shared infrastructure; each cluster has its own lifecycle, credentials, and retention policy.
-Splitting them keeps deletes safer and reviews small.

 ```text
 argo-apps/apps/cloudnative-pg/